TomasHubelbauer/html-data-view-box/README.md

 the length given by the visible area.
 This keeps the number of elements needed constant with respect to the visible area.

+- Change layout to be columns side by side to allow automatic widths and global styling of all column cells
 - Add an attribute for the number of cells (default based on viewport)
 - Adjust the number of rows automatically if dimensions change (add/remove)
 - Recycle rows that go out of view and generally shift and reuse rows in group